Ottumwa, Kansas – Extinct in Coffey County

 Coffey County, Kansas Map by L.H.
 Everts & Co., 1887

-Ottumwa, Kansas, in Coffey County, is an extinct town today.
+Ottumwa, Kansas, in Coffey County, no longer exists

 Located on the Neosho River in Ottumwa Township, the town was established in 1857.

-The first to settle in the area was Dr. Hamilton Smith he arrived with his family from Indiana in April 1855.
+The first to settle in the area was Dr. Hamilton Smith, who arrived with his family from Indiana in April 1855.

 On September 15, 1857, Jonathan Lyman issued the first issue of the Ottumwa Journal, the first paper printed in Coffey County.
-However, there were only two issues published.
+However, only two issues were published.
 The post office opened on October 9, 1857.
 These early residents shared many values and principles that made Ottumwa a tight-knit community.
-They firmly believed in the importance of education, Protestantism, anti-slavery, and equality for women and African-Americans.
+They firmly believed in the importance of education, Protestantism, anti-slavery, and equality for women and African Americans.

-In those early years, there was no school or teacher, so Hamilton Smith’s wife, Rosette, taught the children out of her home.
+In those early years, there was no school or teacher, so Hamilton Smith’s wife, Rosette, taught the children at home.

 The residents of Ottumwa also strongly supported Kansas becoming a “Free State” that outlawed slavery.